UWASL/NIFTY/deploy/README.md

 Partitioner Deployment
 =======

-To use Partitioner, you need a config the parts.conf file which specifies the parition.
+To use Partitioner, you need a config the parts.conf file which specifies the partition.

 The structure of the config file is as follows:
 First line is an integer that represents the number of nodes in the first group (n).
 The next n lines list the MAC addresses of these nodes.
 Next line is an integer the represents the number of nodes in the second group (m).
 The next m lines list the MAC addresses of these nodes. e.g.,